Valencian Community, Spain

 Here are some tips about Dénia to help you plan the perfect trip:

-- Many travelers visit Dénia as a weekend getaway during the winter months too.
-The city may not be that lively, but nature is at its best!
+- Many travelers visit Dénia for a weekend getaway during the winter months too.
+The city may not be as lively, but nature is at its best!

-- The coastal town of Jávea close to Dénia is a popular destination for short trips.
+- The coastal town of Jávea, found close to Dénia, is a popular destination for short trips.
 The bustling town has many shops, cafes, bars and restaurants.

 - Dénia is a perfectly safe holiday destination.
-You can enjoy relaxing times with your kids or solo any time of the year!
+You can enjoy relaxing times with your kids or solo throughout the year!

-- Many people from abroad have relocated to Dénia in the past years, as it is one of the friendliest cities in the Costa Blanca of Spain with authentic traditions and a cosmopolitan charm.
+- Many people from abroad have relocated to Dénia in the past years, as it is one of the friendliest cities in Costa Blanca of Spain and it is filled with authentic traditions and a cosmopolitan charm.